 A hotspot for highly skilled talent

 Investing in Montréal gives you access to a pool of talent that’s fed by a world-class education system.
-In addition to its 201,000 university students, the region is home to 277,000 workers in fields related to science, technology, engineering and mathematics, 136,000 in creation and 341,000 in management and administration positions.
+In addition to its more than 350,000 university students, the region is home to 277,000 workers in fields related to science, technology, engineering and mathematics, 136,000 in creation and 341,000 in management and administration positions.

-- Best student city in the Americas and 4th in the world (QS, 2018)
+- Best student city in the Americas, tied with Boston, and 6th in the world according to the QS Best Student Cities 2022

-- Canada’s university capital with 11 institutions and 60 colleges
+- Canada’s university capital with 15 institutions and more than 100 colleges

 - 2nd best city in the world for millennials (Nestpick, 2018)